Fundraising Policy and Guidelines

 No contracts may be signed on behalf of PCA without co-signature of a member of the school’s administration.

 Use the Fundraising Approval Form to submit all fundraising project and/or event requests and parent solicitations (including in-kind gifts) at least 6 weeks in advance of your activity/event.

-Once the Form has been submitted to the appropriate administrator, if approved, it will be forwarded to the Development Director for final approval.
+Once the Form has been submitted to the appropriate administrator, if approved, it will be forwarded to the Director of Advancement for final approval.
 You will be notified within 10 days whether the fundraiser has been approved.

 All requests submitted to the Development Department will receive a response by email within ten (10) business days.

 Email approval must be received before any calendaring, volunteer recruiting or communication with potential donors or third parties is initiated.

 Once final approval is received from the Development Department, the organization making the request should complete a facilities/maintenance request (if applicable) through the PCA website.